flowpl/log/README.md

 ## Features
 - simplified log levels that are easy to reason about
 - pluggable output formatters (plain text and JSON are currently supported)
   - the plain text formatter outputs lines that can easily be processed with standard command line tools
+  - use the error and fmt.Stringer interfaces to serialize context tag objects
 - pluggable output handlers (stdout and stderr are currently supported)
 - cascading context handling using child loggers and tags